 The Case for Running and Walking in Water

 In 2010, Endless Pools® introduced the Underwater Treadmill, our proprietary design.
-Since then, it's been available exclusively in Original Endless Pools and Endless Pools swim spas.
+Since then, it's been available exclusively in Endless Pools Original Series pools and swim spas.
 Now, we've brought the same innovative fitness technology to the traditional backyard pool.

 Using an aquatic treadmill offers a great many benefits.
 A solid body of research has already been published on some key areas of health and recovery.

 Research has found that running in water can burn more calories than running on dry land.
 In an interview with Dr. Robert Wilder, Director of Sports Rehabilitation at University of Virginia, the London Times reported:

 "He found that while regular runners burn about eight calories a minute, aqua-runners burn 11.5 in the same time, which he attributes to the upper body and arms having to work harder than they have to on a regular run outside because of water resistance."

 That's because water is "800 times denser than air and provides up to 12 times the resistance you get on land," so running in water requires more effort.

 Aquatic running can also help with weight loss in another way.
 Two 12-week studies at Texas A&M University found that overweight and obese adults lost body fat on both an aquatic treadmill and on a land treadmill.
 Significantly, those using the underwater treadmill gained more lean body mass.
 That's important because the increases in lean body mass mean that the aquatic treadmill users will burn calories more efficiently!